Notice of Non-Discrimination

-Delaware County Community College encourages any employee or student to bring questions about sexual harassment or any other form of harassment or discrimination to the attention of the vice president of human resources or the associate dean for student success.
+Delaware County Community College encourages any employee or student to bring questions about sexual harassment or any other form of harassment or discrimination to the attention of the Vice President of Human Resources/Title IX Coordinator ([email protected]).

 Harassment is any conduct, verbal or physical, on or off campus, that has the intent or effect of unreasonably interfering with an individual or group’s employment or educational pursuits at the College or that creates an intimidating, hostile or offensive work or learning environment.
 It is the creation of a hostile or intimidating environment in which verbal or physical conduct, because of its severity and/or persistence, is likely to interfere significantly with an individual’s work or education.

 For the purposes of this policy, the term “harassment” includes, but is not necessarily limited to, intimidation, unwelcome slurs, jokes, comments and other verbal, graphic or physical conduct.

 Discrimination can include the treating of members of a protected class less favorably because of their membership in that class.
 The protected groups are as outlined below.
 Discrimination also includes harassment in any form, based on sex, race, color, age, national origin, disability, religion, sexual orientation, veteran status or any other characteristic protected by state or federal laws, including harassment of an individual in terms of a stereotyped group characteristic or because of that person’s identification with a particular group.